Managing Your Major Gift Portfolio Can Be This Easy

 This system will save your life, keep you organized and most of all, help you allocate your time to the right people.

-If you want to build and expand your major and principal gifts programs in 2022, join us for the 2022 Major Gifts Intensive Coaching Course.
+If you want to build and expand your major and principal gifts programs, join us for our annual Major Gifts Intensive Coaching program.
 Learn more here.